10 Best Lord of the Rings Board Games 2024

 Ages (complexity): 10+

-This rather classic game from 2000 was designed by the world-famous Reiner Knizia.
-The name is both evocative and confusing at the same time (the title makes it hard to tell apart from other LotR games) and the gameplay setting doesn’t help, either.
+The world-famous Reiner Knizia designed this rather classic game from 2000.
+The name is both evocative and confusing simultaneously (the title makes it hard to tell apart from other LotR games) and the gameplay setting doesn’t help, either.

 This is a cooperative game in which the object is to get to Mordor and destroy the Ring while surviving the pressure from Sauron.